 Every morning across the Rogue Valley a significant number of children and teens wake up with an aching sense of loss because someone they love has died.
 Maybe the family is in turmoil and the children have lost a sense of stability or safety.
 Perhaps these kids feel like they have no one to talk with about their feelings.
 These kids and families overwhelmed by loss often can’t believe healing is possible.
 When the pain gets bad enough, kids may act out in unhealthy ways.
 And hopefully the adults in their lives, including teachers, take notice and seek help through WinterSpring.
 By connecting with WinterSpring, kids can develop healthy coping skills that will serve them throughout their lives.

-We can help: 541-552-0620.
+We can help: 541-552-0620

-- CHILDREN’S PROGRAM: Our Children’s Program provides grieving children ages 6 – 12 a safe place to express their feelings through play and art, sharing and listening that promotes healing, understanding peers, and activities to remember and commemorate their loss.
+- CHILDREN’S PROGRAM: A safe place for grieving children ages 6 – 12 (approximately grades K-6) to express their feelings through play and art, sharing and listening that promotes healing, understanding peers, and activities to remember and commemorate their loss.

 Our Children’s Program also provides support to families, which in turn creates a circle of support for the wider community.
 For example, three years ago five moms came to us feeling completely broken; each had lost her husband and was raising her kids alone.
 Because of their participation in our Children’s Program, they have bonded, forming a cohesive circle of support.
 They still attend our Children’s Program and each one has been able to move forward and help others.
 All are able to pay it forward.
 We hope to continue this good work and expand our reach to teens in Jackson County who desperately need our help.

-Thank you to our supporters for our children and teen programs for the 2012-2013 academic year — the Anna May Family Foundation, the Autzen Foundation, PacificSource Healthy Communities, Community 101 at North Medford High School, the Harrington Family Foundation, and community donations.
+Thank you to our supporters!
+2015-2016 grant support comes from — United Way, The Ford Family Foundation, Cow Creek Umpqua Indian Foundation, AllCare Health, Care Oregon and Community 101 at Eagle Point High School.
 Please join with these foundations to help support a child or teen this year by your generous donation — click here.